Pivot Table Filter in Excel (Table of Contents)

-From this example, we are going to consider Function in our filter and let’s check how it can be listed using slicers and varies as per our selection.
+From this example, we will consider Function in our filter and check how it can be listed using slicers and varies as per our selection.

-It is simple as we just select any cell inside the pivot table and we’ll go to analyze tab on the ribbon and choose insert slicer and then we’re going to insert the slicer in our filter area so in this case the “Function” filed in our filter area and then hit Ok and that’s going to add slicer to the sheet.
+It is simple as we just select any cell inside the pivot table, and we’ll go to analyze tab on the ribbon and choose insert slicer and then we’re going to insert the slicer in our filter area, so in this case, the “Function” filed in our filter area and then hit Ok and that’s going to add a slicer to the sheet.

-We can see items are highlighted in the slicer are those which are highlighted in our filter criteria in the filter drop-down menu.
+We can see items highlighted in the slicer are highlighted in our filter criteria in the filter drop-down menu.
 Now, this is a pretty simple solution that does display the filter criteria.
-By this, we can easily filter out multiple items and can see the result varying in value areas.
-From the below example it is clear that we had selected the functions that are visible in the slicer and can find out the count of age category for different industries (which are row labels that we had dragged into the row label field) which are associated with those function that are in the slicer.
-We can change the function as per our requirement and can observe the results vary as per the items selected.
+We can easily filter out multiple items and see the result varying in value areas.
+From the below example, it is clear that we had selected the functions that are visible in the slicer and can find out the count of age category for different industries (which are row labels that we had dragged into the row label field) which are associated with those function that is in the slicer.
+We can change the function according to our requirement and observe the results vary as per the items selected.

 So, “Create List of cells with Filter Criteria” comes to our rescue.

-2. Create List of Cells with Filter Criteria:
+2. Create a List of Cells with Filter Criteria:

-So now we have a duplicate copy of our pivot table and we are going to modify a little bit to show that Functions field in the rows area.
-To do this we have to select any cell inside of our pivot table here and go over to pivot table field list and going to remove Industry from the rows, removing Count of Age Category from the values area and we are going to take the Function that is in our filters area rows area and so now we can see that we have a list of our filter criteria if we look over here in our filter drop-down menu we have the list of item that is there in slicers and function filter as well.
+So now we have a duplicate copy of our pivot table, and we are going to modify it a little bit to show that Functions field in the rows area.
+To do this, we have to select any cell inside of our pivot table here and go over to the pivot table field list and going to remove Industry from the rows, removing Count of Age Category from the values area, and we are going to take the Function that is in our filters area rows area, and so now we can see that we have a list of our filter criteria if we look over here in our filter drop-down menu we have the list of item that is there in slicers and function filter as well.

-Now we have a list of our filter criteria and this works because both of these pivots are connected by the slicer.
-If we right-click anywhere on the slicer & to report connections – pivot table connections it will open up a menu which shows us that both of these pivot tables are connected as checkboxes are checked.
+Now we have a list of our filter criteria, and this works because both of these pivots are connected by the slicer.
+If we right-click anywhere on the slicer & to report connections – pivot table connections, it will open up a menu that shows us that both of these pivot tables are connected as checkboxes are checked.

-Which means whenever one change is made in 1st pivot it would automatically get reflected in the other.
-Tables can be moved anywhere, it can be used in any financial models, and row label can also be changed.
+This means whenever one change is made in 1st pivot, it would automatically get reflected in the other.
+Tables can be moved anywhere, they can be used in any financial model, and row labels can also be changed.